 Officials with the MOTIE committee said South Korea’s 10th Electricity Plan, also known as the Basic Plan for Long-term Electricity Supply and Demand (BPLE), was correct in targeting a “renewable energy supply goal and restoring the role of nuclear power plants in the power mix.”
 The plan covers the period of 2022 to 2036.
 The committee also said, “As electricity demand is expected to increase rapidly due to electrification of industry and life and investment in hi-tech industries, it is necessary to review a new power mix plan including new nuclear power plants.”

 1. A group tours the Shin Hanul nuclear power plant in South Korea in December 2022, just after Unit 1 at the facility came online.
 Courtesy: Korea Hydro & Nuclear Power

 The plan for nuclear power is proceeding in earnest.
 The country’s newest operating reactor is Unit 1 at Shin Hanul, which entered commercial operation in December 2022 (Figure 1).
-Unit 2 at the site is expected to come online early in 2024; fuel loading for that unit was finished in September of this year.
+Unit 2 at the site is expected to come online early in 2024; fuel loading for that unit was finished in September 2023.
+(Editor’s note: Unit 2 began supplying electricity to the grid in January 2024.)
 Both units feature APR-1400 pressurized water reactors (PWRs) principally designed by Korea Engineering Co.